Middle School

 Math

-Our math curriculum focuses on giving students the tools to complete integrated projects, see math all around them, and establish a positive mathematical mindset.
-Math also includes an investigation component, allowing students to apply their math skills and make further connections to the world.
-Instead of calculating the sides of a triangle using the Pythagorean theorem on paper, students might go to the park and see how the concept is applied to a tree and its shadow.
-Students also build a math portfolio with various types of projects that highlight the new skills they’ve learned.
+Our mathematics curriculum focuses on giving students the tools to complete integrated projects, while also encouraging them to see math all around them and establish a positive mathematical mindset.
+The curriculum also includes an investigative component, allowing students to apply their growing math skills and make further connections to the world.
+Instead of simply calculating the sides of a triangle using the Pythagorean theorem on paper, students might go to the park and see how the concept is applied to a tree and its shadow.
+Throughout the year, students build a math portfolio with various types of projects that highlight the new skills they’ve learned.

 Science

 Following Next Generation standards, this course teaches the nature of science as well as its direct real-world applications.
 Students learn concepts through active investigations, practices of inquiry, and meaningful problem-solving.
-Just a few examples of this include our 6th graders constructing a hydraulic lift system to explore the properties of the states of matter, 7th graders working in teams to design a sensory museum exhibit on plant and animal cells, and 8th graders analyzing available data about the carbon footprint of their school and presenting a plan of action.
-Engineering challenges also help students become adept in the iterative design process.
+In recent years, our 6th graders constructed a hydraulic lift system to explore the properties of the states of matter, 7th graders worked in teams to design a sensory museum exhibit on plant and animal cells, and 8th graders analyzed available data about the carbon footprint of the school, culminating in a proposed plan of action.
+Engineering challenges in each grade also help students to become adept in the iterative design process.

 Spanish